Find the answers to the most common questions.

-With Toit, you get build-in access to embedded procotols such as I2C and SPI, as well as GPIO support, which makes it possible to write drivers directly in the Toit language.
-The documentation contains a tutorial on how to write drivers.
-Furthermore, we have published drivers for some common peripherals on Github.
-These are often good starting points for your own drivers.
+With Toit, you get build-in access to embedded protocols such as I2C and SPI, as well as GPIO support, which makes it possible to write drivers directly in the Toit language.
+The documentation contains a tutorial on how to write new drivers.
+Furthermore, the list of already published drivers can be viewed here.
+These are often a good starting point for writing your own driver.

 Because of the resource constraints on embedded microchips, an IoT computing platform needs to be tight in order to work.
 Previous IoT languages (such as Java SE Embedded and MicroPython) were generated as a limited version of the corresponding standard language by removing classes and other tools.
 With Toit, we wanted to create a high-level language that would avoid the limitations of the existing languages used in IoT development.
 On top of this, the Toit language had to be intuitive to learn and safe to use.

 The Toit syntax is similar to Python, but compared to MicroPython, Toit’s execution is 20 times faster.

 With Toit, you use only one language for all logic on your devices, whether it is the driver for a sensor, or the applications running on the device.

 The Toit language is open source and is available via GitHub.

 C is a low-level language that allows full access to the system.
 It's a great language for operations that require precise memory layouts or interact a lot with system calls.
 In fact, we use it, and C++, under the hood.